shahnCM/discuss/README.md

 # Discuss

-# This one is incomplete
+# This Project is incomplete

 To start your Phoenix server: